stanford-crfm/levanter/docs/Blog-Post.md

 for an introduction to Haliax's neural network modules, which also introduces the relevant parts of Equinox.)

-Haliax is modeled on Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor), which argues that named tensors are a better abstraction than the position-based tensors that are common in deep learning.
+Haliax is modeled on Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor), which argues that named tensors are a better abstraction than the position-based tensors that are the default in deep learning.
 In particular, he argues that:

 * Named axes are more semantically meaningful and rely less on bitrot-prone comments.